BugiTheCaik/ImageToString/README.md

 # ImageToString
-Algorithm that takes any image and generates a sequence of points, that when a string is woven around said points gives a close approximation of the original image.
+An simple algorithm given any image generates a sequence of points that a string woven around the points gives a close approximation of the original image in real life.

+The code was written after watching [GoldPlatedGoofs video](https://youtu.be/-S_l8GGxOhU) on the topic, and I severely needed something to do through the holiday season.

+Feedback is greatly appreciated!
+This is my first attempt at GitHub and non-hardware oriented programming in over a year, and I'd love to find a more elegant solution.